 Using private capital for public good

-The crucial point is what this granting of limited liability meant for investment levels.
 With downsides limited, companies were released to invest in nascent technologies, harnessing private capital to produce public goods.
 Take for example an electricity network.
 A sole trader wouldn’t invest in a power station, lay down cables and find enough customers — there aren’t enough hours in the day, nor a lender willing to entrust the large sums required to a one-man band.

 Where do we go from here?